cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 In other words, it is about getting rid of the software bloat coming from third-party code.
 This involves the analysis and transformation of **dependency trees** in order to remove completely unused dependencies.

-> "Imagine your computer program has a big, messy tree with branches representing different parts that are called dependencies or packages.
-Some branches are helpful, while others are just in the way.
-DepClean's job is to trim away those unnecessary branches, getting rid of the clutter coming from the unnecessary dependencies that are added over time."
+> "Imagine your computer program as a big, messy tree with components connected to different parts that are called dependencies or packages.
+Some of them are helpful, while others are just in the way.
+DepClean's job is to trim away the unnecessary branches, getting rid of the clutter coming from the unuseful dependencies that are added over time."

 We wanted to illustrate this idea in a simple way.
 In the comic, the superhero of our story (me) uses DepClean to snip away the unneeded branches of dependencies from his program's dependency tree, keeping it clean.